-It faces competition from Elixir Pharmaceuticals Inc., also based in Cambridge, which Dr. Sinclair's former mentor, Massachusetts Institute of Technology biologist Leonard Guarente, co-founded in 1999 to develop drugs based on gene variants that slow aging.
-The niche also includes BioMarker Pharmaceuticals and LifeGen Technologies, both of which focus on mimicking CR with drugs.
+[Leonard Guarente] It faces competition from Elixir Pharmaceuticals Inc., also based in Cambridge, which Dr. Sinclair's former mentor, Massachusetts Institute of Technology biologist Leonard Guarente, co-founded in 1999 to develop drugs based on gene variants that slow aging.
+The niche also includes BioMarker Pharmaceuticals of Campbell, Calif., and LifeGen Technologies of Madison, Wis., both of which focus on mimicking CR with drugs.